hunter-teacher-cert/csci70700-spring2023/README.md

     have a specific due date based on the end of term schedule.
 - Participation: 15%

+*NOTE:* All assignments will be graded on a 0 - 10 scale.

 ## Repos

 Use this link to accept the repo assingment for the semester: [https://classroom.github.com/a/-Fu9sXA2](https://classroom.github.com/a/-Fu9sXA2)